WEEK 04: Appropriation and African American Music

 I found a surprisingly early recognition of this development in an early “fan” magazine, the sophisticated, even rather avant-garde magazine Shadowland, which covered the world of modern dance, theatre, motion pictures, music, and photography from 1919 to 1923.
 Only a couple of years after the first recording of jazz ever made, this author was talking about its evolution in a way that – for all the stereotypes and glib ambivalent irony – seems to recognize how the genre was appropriated and adopted/adapted:

-Consequently, in the 1920s – which came to be called “The Jazz Age” – Caucasian performers often flourished even more than the black innovators.
-For instance, the (almost unbelievably named!) band leader Paul Whiteman was crowned “The King of Jazz” in the predominantly white media – rather than Louis Armstrong or any of the other black musicians who were well-known only to some white audiences.
+Consequently, in the 1920s – which came to be called “The Jazz Age” – Caucasian performers often flourished even more than the Black innovators.
+For instance, the (almost unbelievably named!) band leader Paul Whiteman was crowned “The King of Jazz” in the predominantly White media – rather than Louis Armstrong or any of the other Black musicians who were well-known only to some White audiences.
 Whiteman claimed he wanted to “make a lady of jass,” and his generally pretty and mellow recordings are largely weak in the bluesy and wilder aspects of jazz.
-Some would say he "vanillized" jazz in making it tamer for his white audience.
-The hipper white people and most of the black audience probably preferred the more edgy jazz being created by blacks.
+Some would say he "vanillized" jazz in making it tamer for his White audience.
+The hipper White people and most of the Black audience probably preferred the more edgy jazz typcally being created by Black musicians.

 Appropriation in r&b, rock and roll, electric blues